MariaGarzon/Election_Analysis/README.md

 # Summary

 - This script can easily be used for any type of election.
-For instance, we can change the counties to state for fderal congressional election.
+For instance, we can change the counties to state for federal congressional election.